Scientist, Innovator, and Advocate for Humanizing Healthcare

 How would you describe the work that you do?
 What are your roles in your communities?

 I work in oncology and blood cancer research at Pfizer, focusing specifically on leukemia.
 I’ve been in the cancer space for about nine years, working on rare leukemias as well as prostate and bladder cancers.
-My work truly immerses me – it drives my passion.
+My work truly immerses me.

 I attended a science high school just as biotechnology was booming.
-That sparked my early dreams: could we one day find ways to kill cancer cells by honing in on their targets?
+That sparked my early dreams: could we one day find ways to hone in on targeting cancer cells?
 What felt like imagination back then is now the reality I get to live – developing treatments that make a real impact in cancer therapy.

 At the heart of it all, though, is one question: how do we best serve patients?